Best High Traffic WordPress Hosting 2026 (500-User Load Tests)

 Kinsta is tied at #1 because it solves high-traffic WordPress from a different angle than ScalaHosting.
 Where ScalaHosting wins on raw hardware value and PHP worker count, Kinsta wins on CDN layer, origin TTFB, and managed automation.

-78ms origin TTFB on Google Cloud C3D hardware — the best pure-origin speed in this comparison, slightly better than ScalaHosting's 143ms at idle.
+78ms origin TTFB on Google Cloud C3D hardware — the best pure-origin speed in this comparison.
 Under 100-user load, TTFB reached approximately 92ms (+18% degradation) — essentially tied with ScalaHosting's +19%.

 Where Kinsta's Pricing Model Breaks Down at Scale